InvictaAIdev/Aleph/README.md

 ## Cybersecurity Use Cases

-Aleph is designed with strong emphasis on security research and defense systems.
+Aleph is designed with a strong focus on security research and defensive systems.

 ### Red Teaming
-Recommended models are typically high-performance, uncensored or frontier-capable systems capable of advanced reasoning and code generation.
+Recommended models are typically high-performance, frontier-capable systems capable of advanced reasoning and code generation.

 Examples include:
-- DeepSeek (latest V-series variants)
+- DeepSeek V-series models
-- Frontier-class reasoning models
+- Frontier reasoning models

-> Note: High variance in hallucination rates may occur depending on model selection.
+> Note: Higher variance in hallucination rates may occur depending on model selection.

 ---